 Once the coconut oil is soft, you will whisk the 1/4 cup coconut oil for 30 seconds to 1 minute.
 This adds a lightness the coconut oil and also gets out any lumps.
 You can whisk for longer if you like, but my arm was done at around one minute.

-Next, add in the 3/4 cup raw sugar and 1/4 cup fractionated coconut oil to the whipped coconut oil.
+Next, add the 3/4 cup raw sugar and 1/4 cup fractionated coconut oil to the whipped coconut oil.
 Fold gently to combine the ingredients.

 Add in the 3 drops ginger, 3 drops vanilla, 2 drops cinnamon bark and 2 drops clove essential oils to the raw sugar and coconut oils mixture.
 Stir to combine.